 It’s a more strenuous hike and poison ivy and stinging nettle have been reported throughout some of the narrow portions.

 Craggy Pinnacle Trail

-I consider Craggy Pinnacle Trail more of a drive than a hike, though you need to walk up a steep set of stairs from the Visitor Center to reach the top.
+I consider Craggy Pinnacle Trail more of a drive than a hike, though you need to walk up a steep set of stairs from the parking lot to reach the top.
 And honestly, the view from the top is such a steal for that short of a walk.
-Everyone raves about June and the Catawba Rhododendrons but looking over the Blue Ridge Parkway and seeing those mountains in the distance is fine enough for me!

 What are You Waiting For?